uselessidbr/nvidia-driver/README.md

             server: vcenter-okd.example.com
 ```

+Obs.: ResourcePool definition must be removed in most implementations

 8) Once the new node is setup, turn the VIRTUALMACHINE off and edit its settings (the settings will vary according to the GPU - you will need to check it):

 ```